Ice hockey at the 2022 Winter Olympics – Women's tournament

 The women's tournament in ice hockey at the 2022 Winter Olympics was held in Beijing, China between 3 and 17 February 2022.
 Ten countries qualified for the tournament; six of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, China, automatically qualified as hosts, while the three others took part in a qualification tournament.

 The United States had been the defending champion.
 Canada won the gold medal, defeating the United States in the final 3–2.
 Finland defeated Switzerland 4–0 for the bronze medal.
-The final standings were an exact repeat of the 2021 IIHF Women's World Championship.
+The final standings were the exact repeat of the 2021 IIHF Women's World Championship.

 Qualified teams

 Format

 The ten teams were split into two groups of five teams each, in which they played against each team once.
 All teams from Group A and the top-three ranked teams from Group B advanced to the quarterfinals.
 A knockout system was used after the group stage.